ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-nodejs.md

 > Functions and objects are added to the root of a module by specifying additional properties on the special `exports` object.

-We forgot that Node.js module system is so simple that the `exports` that we would normally use export functions is basically just an object.
+We often forget that Node.js module system is so simple that the `exports` that we would normally use to export functions is basically just an object.
 That means just like any other objects, you would be able to set and override its default properties and mock them out.
 Here is the simple idea:
 *Let's promote our dependency to become the module's property*.
 In our scenario, that is the twitterService: